Paul Galatis

 An on/off switch

-After a while you may realize you need to install some new apps.
+After a while you may realise you need to install some new apps.
 When you want to do that, connect your phone, ‘Right click’ → ‘Remove’ → ‘Profile’

 Once you remove your profile, you’re back to a restrictionless world.
 Make all the changes you need, and then add it back.